1. What is the difference between a Dietitian and a Nutritionist?

 15. Are home visits available?

 Yes.
-Home visits are available to DVA recipients in the Coffs Harbour, Sawtell, Urunga & Woolgoolga areas at no charge.
-We can also arrange home visits to non_DVA clients for an additional fee.
+Home visits are available to DVA recipients in the Coffs Harbour, Sawtell, Urunga and Woolgoolga areas at no charge.
+We can also arrange home visits to non-DVA clients for an additional fee.

 Yes.
-We offer nutrition assessments & advice by both phone & email.
-Appointments need to be arranged in advance & payment must be made on or before the day of the appointment.
+We offer nutrition assessments and advice by both phone and zoom.
+Appointments need to be arranged in advance and payment must be received at least 1-2 days prior to your appointment.